 - a closing webinar where you will share your experiences and learnings.

 Open-to-Learning™ Leadership course

-This practical 2-day course is based on the work of Distinguished Professor Viviane Robinson.
+This practical course (approximately 2 days) is based on the work of Distinguished Professor Viviane Robinson.
 Learn how to build a culture of open and effective communication, a strong team culture and an environment of professional and relational trust.